niradar/duplicate_files_in_folders/README.md

   - [ ] Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
   - [ ] Option to keep the source folder structure in the move_to folder
   - [ ] Option to send duplicates to recycle bin instead of move_to folder
-- [ ] Use bloom filters for faster comparison (https://en.wikipedia.org/wiki/Bloom_filter)
-  - [ ] Before checking target files also check if there is no chance we need them, for example - filename no match and not ingoring file name, or file size doesn't match
 - [ ] More safeguards
   - [ ] Check any file operation for errors
 ## Known Issues